awsdocs/aws-batch-user-guide/doc_source/get-set-up-for-aws-batch.md

 If you have a default VPC, you also can skip this section and move to the next task, [Create a Security Group](#create-a-base-security-group)\.
 To determine whether you have a default VPC, see [Supported Platforms in the Amazon EC2 Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html#console-updates) in the *Amazon EC2 User Guide for Linux Instances*\.
 Otherwise, you can create a nondefault VPC in your account using the steps below\.

 **Important**
-If your account supports EC2\-Classic in a region, then you do not have a default VPC in that region\.
+If your account supports EC2\-Classic in a Region, then you do not have a default VPC in that Region\.

 **To create a nondefault VPC**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

 1. From the navigation bar, select a Region for the VPC\.
-VPCs are specific to a region, so you should select the same Region in which you created your key pair\.
+VPCs are specific to a Region, so you should select the same Region in which you created your key pair\.

 1. On the VPC dashboard, choose **Start VPC Wizard**\.